-We’ve been shortlisted in the 2019 National Fundraising Awards for Individual Giving Campaign of the Year!
-We’re very proud of what we’ve achieved working alongside Crisis on their Christmas campaign and look forward to hearing the results.
+We were shortlisted in the 2019 National Fundraising Awards for Individual Giving Campaign of the Year!
+Though we didn’t win, we’re very proud of what we’ve achieved working alongside Catalyst and Crisis on their Christmas campaign.

 MEDIA: Facebook & Programmatic